Olympus DS-30 Digital Recorder Reviewed

 The Olympus DS-30 is a lightweight handheld digital recorder.
 We use this for recording parts of our podcast, and thought it was worth dedicating a page of our site to discussing this recorder, for the benefit of anyone thinking of buying one.

-What is Olympus DS-30?
+What is the Olympus DS-30?

-The Olympus DS-30 is essentially a dictaphone, used to record voice, but as it's a high-spec dictaphone, we've found it can be quite useful as a portable recorder for use with podcasts
+The Olympus DS-30 is essentially a Dictaphone, used to record voice, but as it's a high-spec Dictaphone, we've found it can be quite useful as a portable recorder for use with podcasts

 The Olympus DS-30 has a built-in memory of 256Meg, so can hold anywhere between 8 hours in high quality stereo audio, and 66 hours of lower quality mono audio.